Hong Kong students' sewer escape thwarted as rows with UK, U.S. grow

 China summoned a representative of the U.S. embassy in Beijing over the legislation and demanded that the United States stop meddling, the foreign ministry said.

-The Hong Kong government expressed “deep regret” at the bill.
+The Hong Kong government expressed “deep regret” over the bill.

 The unrest marks the most serious popular challenge to Chinese President Xi Jinping since he came to power in 2012.

-Protesters still have vast stocks of petrol bombs, bows and arrows and other makeshift weapons after a weekend of fiery clashes.
+Protesters on the campus still have vast stocks of petrol bombs, bows and arrows and other makeshift weapons after a weekend of fiery clashes.

 The university on the Kowloon peninsula is the last of five that protesters had occupied to use as bases from which to disrupt the city over the past 10 days, blocking the central Cross-Harbour Tunnel outside and other arteries.

+Hong Kong-based employees at two units of Chinese brokerage Haitong Securities – Haitong Capital Investment and Haitong International - joined a clean-up of roads in a Kowloon district, two people with knowledge of the matter said.

+Haitong Capital said employees who helped with the clean-up could go home afterwards.
+The company offered rubber gloves, one said.

-Reporting by Marius Zaharia, Jessie Pang, Aleks Solum, Joseph Campbell and Twinnie Siu; Writing by Tony Munroe and Nick Macfie; Editing by Robert Birsel
+Reporting by Marius Zaharia, Jessie Pang, Aleks Solum, Joseph Campbell, Twinnie Siu and Julioe Zhu; Writing by Tony Munroe and Nick Macfie; Editing by Robert Birsel